expressjs/serve-favicon/README.md

 [![Test Coverage][coveralls-image]][coveralls-url]
 [![Gittip][gittip-image]][gittip-url]

-Node.js middleware for serving a favicon.
+Node.js middleware for serving the browser default favicon.

 Why use this module?